After-Hours Church Calls: Who Covers What

 Option 2: Smart Routing

-AI handles the "what time is service" calls.
-Anything remotely pastoral gets transferred to your team immediately.
+The "what time is service" calls get handled automatically.
+Anything remotely pastoral transfers to your team immediately.

-Think about it: If a church with one pastor gets 60 calls a month, and 40 of them are basic info requests, that's 10+ hours freed up.
+The math: A church with one pastor getting 60 calls a month, 40 of them basic info requests, frees up 10+ hours.
 Ten hours for hospital visits.
 For sermon prep.
 For actually being a pastor.

 Option 3: Seasonal Surge

-Use AI only during Christmas, Easter, VBS season—whenever call volume spikes.
+Turn it on only for Christmas, Easter, VBS — whenever call volume spikes.

-Here's the scenario: December hits.
-Suddenly you're getting 150 calls instead of 60.
+In practice: December hits.
+You're getting 150 calls instead of 60.
 Half are "what time is the Christmas Eve service?"
 Your volunteer receptionist is drowning.
-Turn on the AI for six weeks.
-Problem solved.
+Turn it on for six weeks, turn it off after.

 The Questions You're Actually Asking

-"Won't people be mad they got AI instead of a human?"
+"Won't people be mad they got a machine instead of a person?"

 Only if you try to trick them.
-ChurchCalls agents say "I'm an AI assistant" upfront and offer to transfer to staff for anything complex.
-Most people just want their question answered—they don't care how.
+ChurchCalls agents identify themselves as an AI assistant upfront and offer to transfer to staff for anything complex.
+Most people just want their question answered.

 "What if someone's in crisis?"

-"How do I know when to use AI vs. when to answer myself?"
+"How do I know when to use it versus answering myself?"

 Start with after-hours only.
 See how it goes.
 Expand from there based on what your team actually needs help with.